blackbaud-community/Blackbaud-CRM-Custom-Constituent-Map/README.md

 To extend a custom UI Model with an add-in or extension, you can register the add-in or extenison for the parent form that the custom UI Model summons.
 However, if the custom UI Model is housed on a page and does not summon a parent form, extending it is more complicated.

-This sample demonstrates how to extend an out-of-the-box custom UI Model that appears on the **Mapping** paeg in Blackbaud CRM.
+This sample demonstrates how to extend an out-of-the-box custom UI Model that appears on the **Mapping** page in Blackbaud CRM.

 You can use the **Mapping** page to geographically locate prospects and constituents on an interactive map.
 The mapping tool allows you to  create maps with the addresses in your database, and it includes a custom UI Model that allows you to display all the constituents within a certain radius.

 To access the **Mapping** page, you click **Constituent map** from the **Constituents** functional area.
 To conduct a radius search, you place a pushpin on the map and then select **Radius search** from the options that appear when you hover the cursor over the pushpin.